 Some of our Digital Library databases require you to create your own account once inside their system and may require verifying your library card number.
 Please call or visit one of our libraries if you have any questions.

-Lynda.com helps anyone learn software, technology, creative, and business skills to achieve their personal and professional goals.
-Create an account with your library card and PIN, then choose from over 10,000+ high-quality, current, and engaging video tutorials taught by recognized industry experts.
+Learn software, technology, creative, and/or business skills to achieve your personal and professional goals!
+Create an account with your library card and PIN, then choose from over 16,000+ courses in seven languages, taught by recognized industry experts.

 Homework help, career exploration, college prep, and more!
 Explore your future with Learning Express.
 Register with your library card number and create an account to save tutorial and practice test progress.